shalfun/driving-diffusion-test/README.md

 # driving-diffusion-test

-The code has not been tidied up！！
+The code has not been tidied up！！ (For personal only)

 A few weeks after the initial implementation became available, I saw the open source repo 'controlnet'.
 Now I decided to record my trash.